Chaos-generating periodic orbits of topological defects in confined active nematics: Results

 These are the equations defining an epicycloid \cite{weisstein2003epicycloid}.
 Geometrically, epicycloids are constructed by tracing the path of a point on a circle of radius $r_c$ as it rolls on the circumference of a circle $r$.
-In this construction, $r/r_c = 2(q - 1)=n-2$, which is the number of cusps in the resulting closed curve.
-For $q = 3/2, 4/2$ and $5/2$, the envelopes are called a cardioid, a nephroid, and a trefoiloid respectively\cite{weisstein2003epicycloid}.
+In our construction, $r/r_c = 2(q - 1)=n-2$, which is the number of cusps in the resulting closed curve.
+For $q = 3/2$, $4/2$, and $5/2$, the envelopes are called a cardioid, a nephroid, and a trefoiloid respectively \cite{weisstein2003epicycloid}.
+It is noteworthy that the shape of a cardioid emerges as a spontaneously obeyed boundary in a system constructed to resemble the cardioid-shaped confinement only topologically.

-We observe that these epicycloid envelopes predict certain important features of the simulated defect trajectories, as shown in Figure~\ref{fig:5}c.
+We observe that these epicycloid envelopes predict certain important features of the simulated defect trajectories, as shown in Fig.~\ref{fig:5}c.
 Defect trajectories remain approximately inside the envelopes.
-Furthermore, over certain regions beginning near a cusp in an envelope and ending at that cusp, the defect trajectories approximately coincide with the envelope while undergoing large-angle reorientation.
-We can understand how active forces yield this relationship by identifying \factive{\mathbf{F}_{\mathrm{active}}}
+Furthermore, over certain regions near a cusp in an envelope , the defect trajectories approximately coincide with the envelope while undergoing large-angle reorientation, departing the envelope to return to the interior approximately when they reach the cusp.

+We can understand how active forces yield this behavior by estimating the active force density at the boundary due to distortions imposed by the anchoring conditions Eq.~\ref{eq:boundary_Q}, ignoring radial variation in the director at the boundary. \factive{\mathbf{F}_{\mathrm{active}}}

 It is useful to compare the right-hand side of Eq.~\ref{eq:f_active_epicycloid} to ${\factive = S\zeta({\bf S}-{\bf B})}$ where ${\bf S} = \mathbf n (\nabla \cdot \mathbf n )$ is the splay vector and ${\bf B} = \mathbf n \times (\nabla \times \mathbf n )$ is the bend vector.
 The bend contribution along the boundary has squared magnitude